 With DevOps, teams can experiment on ideas and receive feedback quickly, as well as put together their plans from the results they get.
 Instead of being given a set of requirements and a deadline, the team can be charged with an outcome.

 Conventionally, buying off the shelf seems to be preferred when possible.
-However, building allows for a more user-centric, incremental delivery process, which ensures quick feedback as well.
+However, the building allows for a more user-centric, incremental delivery process, which ensures quick feedback as well.

 Acknowledge and get accustomed to risky processes before eliminating or moderating them, as risk-based returns are often underestimated.
 When it comes to IT leadership, the consequences of agile and DevOps thinking are far-reaching.
 It is time for IT leaders to take personal responsibility for business outcomes, rather than being passive recipients of business requirements.

 Usually, companies make governance decisions at the granularity of projects or programs.
-Decision making becomes tedious and time consuming when it is made at a singular level, aiming to fulfill one requirement at a time.
+Decision-making becomes tedious and time-consuming when it is made at a singular level, aiming to fulfill one requirement at a time.

 Governance has gone beyond the formal process of approving project proposals.
 Rather, by generating available resources, true business objectives are more readily visible.
 In a digital world, IT plays the role of providing requirements rather than accepting requirements from the business.

-DevOps involves an approach where cross-functional teams engage in a process utilizing fast-feedback loops and constant adjustments to keep concurrent with businss objectives.
+DevOps involves an approach where cross-functional teams engage in a process utilizing fast-feedback loops and constant adjustments to keep concurrent with business objectives.
 The IT team is a part of the business teams, working closely together, discovering better ways to meet enterprise needs.